MicrosoftDocs/win32/desktop-src/medfound/mestreamsinkpaused.md

-﻿---
+---
-Description: 'Raised by a stream sink when it completes the transition to the paused state.' ms.assetid: '84ab62fc-1525-433c-8af5-70659122703c'
+Description: Raised by a stream sink when it completes the transition to the paused state. ms.assetid: 84ab62fc-1525-433c-8af5-70659122703c
 title: MEStreamSinkPaused event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MEStreamSinkPaused event

 Raised by a stream sink when it completes the transition to the paused state.
-The transition to paused occurs when the [**IMFPresentationClock::Pause**](imfpresentationclock-pause.md) method is called on the sink's presentation clock.
+The transition to paused occurs when the [**IMFPresentationClock::Pause**](/windows/win32/mfidl/nf-mfidl-imfpresentationclock-pause?branch=master) method is called on the sink's presentation clock.

 ## Event values

-Possible values retrieved from [**IMFMediaEvent::GetValue**](imfmediaevent-getvalue.md) include the following.
+Possible values retrieved from [**IMFMediaEvent::GetValue**](/windows/win32/mfobjects/nf-mfobjects-imfmediaevent-getvalue?branch=master) include the following.